 No one wants to have their emails hacked.
 But you might already be the next target.
 You just don’t know it yet.
+Or, looking at it from another perspective, you might already be hacked, you just don’t know it yet.

 According to security researcher Troy Hunt, about 1.2B unique combination of email address and passwords were leaked to the public.
 This data breach, called Collection #1, was hosted (now deleted) on MEGA, a popular cloud storage service.